 3.1.1. name and surname, personal identification number, date of birth, country of origin, citizenship and contact details.
 The processing of these personal data results from the University of Tartu Act and Higher Education Act and is necessary for the purpose of identifying the student, organising teaching and studies, creating a user account for the student in the university’s computer system, and issuing academic documents.
 The university also uses contact details to send invitations to participate in the university’s surveys and important information about activities of the university’s organisations (for example, Student Union) and of the university (for example, events, alumni activities, mentoring programme);

 3.1.2. educational data required for organising teaching and studies, for example, data on previous education, data on currently acquired education (curriculum and electives, form of study and workload, date of start and end of studies, study results) and work experience;

 3.1.3. data required to apply for and verify grants, stipends, exemption from tuition fee, and academic leave, including financial data, for example, bank account number, data regarding family members, and data on service in the Defence Forces;

 3.2.
 The legal basis for processing student data is the university’s legal obligation and/or task carried out in the public interest (organisation of study).
-The legal basis arises from national legislation (for example, Higher Education Act, University of Tartu Act, Study Allowances and Study Loans Act, Professions Act, Aliens Act), the performance of which is governed by government regulations (for example, the regulation on student scholarships, the uniform grading system in higher education and the conditions for and procedure of issuing diplomas and diploma supplements, regulation on the statute of the Estonian Education Information System), and the university bylaws (for example, Admission Rules, Study Regulations, Procedure for Recognition of Prior Learning and Professional Experience, Conditions of Reimbursement of Study Costs, Procedure for Applying for, Granting and Payment of Stipends and Study Allowances, Regulation of Study Information System, Procedure for Awarding Professional Qualifications, Rules of Residency).
+The legal basis arises from national legislation (for example, Higher Education Act, University of Tartu Act, Study Allowances and Study Loans Act, Professions Act, Aliens Act), the performance of which is governed by government regulations (for example, the regulation on student scholarships, the uniform grading system in higher education and the conditions for and procedure of issuing diplomas and diploma supplements, regulation on the statute of the Estonian Education Information System), and the university bylaws (for example, Admission Rules, Study Regulations, Conditions of Reimbursement of Study Costs, Procedure for Applying for, Granting and Payment of Stipends and Study Allowances, Regulation of Study Information System, Procedure for Awarding Professional Qualifications, Rules of Residency).